podaac/hitide-profile/README.md

 # HiTIDE - Profile

+## ⚠️ This Project Has Been Retired

+This repository is no longer actively maintained and has been officially shut down.
+No further updates, bug fixes, or support will be provided.
+The code is preserved here for historical reference only.

 ## Purpose
 HiTIDE-profile is a server-side service created to provide [HiTIDE-ui](https://podaac-git.jpl.nasa.gov:8443/HiTIDE-UI-Components/hitide-ui) the following capabilities:
 * Logging in and out using ESDIS Earthdata Login system